fonluc/angelcam/README.md

    **Web Application Development:**
     - Using the Angelcam Developer Portal, I built a web application that met these requirements:

     - **Login Functionality:**
       - Implemented login using the provided Personal Access Token.
       - Developed a [Login Page](http://localhost:3000/login/) as per the provided screenshots.

     - **Camera Listing:**
       - Listed shared cameras and displayed them on a [Camera List Page](http://localhost:3000/cameras/).

     - **Live Video Streaming:**
       - Showed live video from the selected camera.
       - Created pages for [Sample/112860](http://localhost:3000/camera/112860/) and [Street/112859](http://localhost:3000/camera/112859/), with live video streaming as per the provided screenshots.

-The API token provided was `978dec3668b84246b006b4fb4c97f3746684b9fd`, and the task included references to specific Angelcam shared camera URLs and the [Angelcam API Documentation](https://developers.angelcam.com/#section/Angelcam-API).

 ---